AnyaKarpiuk/UkMERN/README.md

 ## To run this application on GitPod follow next steps

 #### 1. Open GitPod workspace for your repository
-Enter https://gitpod.io/#yourRepositoryLink in a browser It can take few minutes to load
+Enter https://gitpod.io/#yourRepositoryLink in a browser.
+It can take few minutes to load

 #### 2. Clone current repository
 ```linux